We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Driving Distance: 65 kilometers

-Route: Lao Cai City - Bac Ngam - Coc Dao - Bac Ha
+Route: Lao Cai city - Bac Ngam - Coc Dao - Bac Ha

 Today’s route offers a short ride from Lao Cai city to Bac Ha town, where every Sunday morning the town comes to life with one of the biggest and most colorful markets in the area.